resonatecoop/website/content/about/_index.md

 layout: single
 ---

-Resonate is building a new music industry based on fairness, transparency and cooperation.
+<p class="w-60 f4">Resonate is building a new music industry based on fairness, transparency and cooperation.</p>

 For listeners Resonate involves owning something of real value in a digital economy.
 It’s also about a shift away ‘passive’ consumption, towards a new mode of discovering and engaging.